Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ArcBox deploys four GitOps configurations onto the _ArcBox-K3s-Data_ cluster:

 - Cluster scope config to deploy [NGINX-ingress controller](https://kubernetes.github.io/ingress-nginx/).
-- Cluster scope config to deploy the "Bookstore" application.
+- Cluster scope configuration to deploy the "Bookstore" application.
-- Namespace scope config to deploy the "Bookstore" application Role-based access control (RBAC).
+- Namespace scope configuration to deploy the "Bookstore" application Role-based access control (RBAC).
-- Namespace scope config to deploy the "Hello-Arc" web application.
+- Namespace scope configuration to deploy the "Hello-Arc" web application.

 ### Microsoft Defender for Cloud / k8s integration

 ArcBox deploys several management and operations services that work with ArcBox's Azure Arc resources.
-One of these services is Microsoft Defender for Cloud that is deployed by installing the [Defender extension](https://learn.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-cli%2Ck8s-verify-cli%2Ck8s-remove-arc%2Caks-removeprofile-api#protect-arc-enabled-kubernetes-clusters) on your Kubernetes cluster in order to start collecting security related logs and telemetry.
+One of these services is Microsoft Defender for Cloud that's deployed by installing the [Defender extension](https://learn.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-cli%2Ck8s-verify-cli%2Ck8s-remove-arc%2Caks-removeprofile-api#protect-arc-enabled-kubernetes-clusters) on your Kubernetes cluster in order to start collecting security related logs and telemetry.

 ### Unified Operations

 ArcBox deploys several management and operations services that work with ArcBox's Azure Arc resources.
-These resources include an an Azure Automation account, an Azure Log Analytics workspace, an Azure Monitor workbook, Azure Policy assignments for deploying Kubernetes cluster monitoring and security extensions on the included clusters, Azure Policy assignment for adding tags to resources, and a storage account used for staging resources needed for the deployment automation.
+These resources include an Azure Automation account, an Azure Log Analytics workspace, an Azure Monitor workbook, Azure Policy assignments for deploying Kubernetes cluster monitoring and security extensions on the included clusters, Azure Policy assignment for adding tags to resources, and a storage account used for staging resources needed for the deployment automation.

 ## ArcBox Azure Consumption Costs